Unitarian Universalism and Animal Justice in 2025

 Highlights include:

-• Strengthened chapters and interfaith partnerships
+• We strengthened chapters and interfaith partnerships

 Advancing UU Values Through Education